attilamolnar/ircv3-specifications/core/sts-3.3.md

 connection, it MUST first establish a secure connection and confirm that the STS capability is still present.

+It is possible that the client receives the STS policy advertisement in a `CAP NEW` message over a non-secure connection that is not in the CAP negotiation phase.
+This can happen for example if a server starts advertising an STS policy after the client has already registered on the server.
+In this case, the client MAY ignore the policy advertisement and not attempt to establish a secure connection immediately.
+The rationale for the previously described behavior is that disconnecting users in the middle of their activity is not user friendly.
+It is expected that the server will also advertise the policy the next time the client reconnects and the client will receive the policy at that point.
+However, bots can choose to switch to a secure connection immediately upon seeing the policy in `CAP NEW`.

+However, if the client receives the STS policy advertisement in a `CAP NEW` message over a secure connection that is not in the CAP negotiation phase, it MUST process it the same as if it had received it during the CAP negotiation phase over a secure connection.

 Once the client has confirmed that the STS capability is indeed offered over a secure connection, it then MUST only attempt secure connections to the server from now on until the policy expires (see the `duration` key).